PhMajerus/FIGfonts/README.md

 ### phm-shinonome
 ![phm-shinonome](images/phm-shinonome.png)

-This font uses Unicode 16.0 octants characters to display the Shinonome12/東雲12 (Shinonome 12dot) bitmap font, originally designed by Yasuyuki Furukawa / 古川 泰之様 and generously released into the public domain.
+This font uses Unicode 16.0 octants characters to display the Shinonome12 / 東雲12 (Shinonome 12dot) bitmap font, originally designed by Yasuyuki Furukawa / 古川 泰之様 and generously released into the public domain.
 The characters are 6×12 pseudo-pixels for half-width and 12×12 pseudo-pixels for full-width, rendered as 3×3 and 6×3 octants characters respectively.
-It uses three rows and supports ISO 8859-1 (Latin 1), JIS X 0201, and JIS X 0208, which also contains basic Greek and Cyrillic for a total of 7136 characters.
+It uses three rows and supports ISO 8859-1 (Latin 1), JIS X 0201, and JIS X 0208 (all 2965 level 1 kanji + 3390 level 2 kanji + 仝 = 6356 ideographs), which also contains basic Greek and Cyrillic for a total of 7136 characters.
+Note that does not include the NEC PC-98 and IBM DOS/V extensions (361 ideographs), so it does not support the full codepage 932.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octants characters.